bukot/tintintoril/README.md

 As those files are made stable they will appear here.
 <pre>
 recent changes

+               in general.tt
+                    rearranged the order that the chat grab trigger executes to allow for easy removal of speech sequences by people who don't want a mud reader.

-               fixed bug with {tloot} alias in general.tt
+                    fixed bug with {tloot} alias

-               converted various aliases in general.tt to regex for more predictable matching
+                    converted various aliases in to regex for more predictable matching

+               in rogue.tt
+                    changed app alias to app <wep> <poison> if poison is omitted it will default to the last poison used.  if no other poison was used previously throws an error.

+                    fixed poison blind action to be an action INSTEAD OF AN ALIAS

+                    fixed autogar alias so it will report status when param is omitted.

+               in mapping.tt (i know i thought i was done with it too) changed mapunload to unloadmap and added the optional parameter n if n is specified the map WONT be saved before being destroyed. this will allow you to revert to a previous version of the map easily.

+                    changed mapupdate to mupdate to normalize commands contained in this file

+               in mapport.tt
+                    changed portto to use portnoact instead of duplicating the functionality

 ----------------------------------------------------------------------------------